Consumer Reports has no financial relationship with advertisers on this site.

 Before any international trip, you should make sure you're up to date on all of your routine vaccines, not only measles-mumps-rubella (MMR) but also diphtheria-tetanus-pertussis (DTP), varicella (chickenpox), polio, and your yearly flu shot.

-Some of these diseases are quite rare in the U.S. thanks to good vaccine coverage of children here.
+Some of these diseases are quite rare in the U.S., thanks to good vaccine coverage of children here.
 But the CDC says these same diseases can be much more common in other countries, including areas where you wouldn’t usually worry about travel-related illnesses.
-Being current with your routine vaccines will give you the best protection against these illnesses.
+Being current with your routine vaccines will give you the best protection.

 Yellow fever is spread by the Aedes aegypti mosquito (the same one that spreads Zika, dengue, and chikungunya).
 Although the virus was eradicated from much of the world in the mid-1900s, it has re-emerged in recent years in parts of Africa and South America, including, most recently, Brazil.

-Brazil has been suffering through a yellow fever outbreak that’s one of the the largest the world has seen in decades, with well over 1,000 confirmed cases and more than 300 deaths since July 2017.
+Brazil has been suffering through a yellow fever outbreak that’s one of the largest the world has seen in decades.

-“Since early 2018, a number of unvaccinated travelers to Brazil contracted yellow fever,” the CDC noted in a May update on the outbreak.
+“Since early 2018, a number of unvaccinated travelers to Brazil contracted yellow fever,” the CDC notes.
 “Several have died.”

-According to the CDC, the vaccine that's typically used to prevent the yellow fever virus, known as YF-Vax, will be mostly unavailable through the end of 2018 due to production delays.
+According to the CDC, the vaccine that's typically used to prevent the yellow fever virus, known as YF-Vax, is currently unavailable due to production delays.
 To cover the shortage, the CDC and the Food and Drug Administration have turned to a different yellow fever vaccine known as Stamaril.

 This other shot is already approved in more than 70 other countries around the world and is thought to be just as safe and effective as the YF-Vax shot.
-But it hasn't been approved by the FDA yet, so availability in the U.S. will be limited.
+It's been okayed by the FDA under a special program, but its availability in the U.S. is limited.

 If you're traveling to a country where yellow fever is spreading or one that requires all visitors to have a yellow fever shot, be sure to plan ahead.
 Unlike other travel shots, the yellow fever vaccine is available only at specially designated clinics.
 Because of the shortage, there will be far fewer clinics than usual.